Sunday, March 7 | 12:00 pm – 12:30 pm

 Our Sunday morning program just for youth offers a great chance to connect with friends and meet new people, worship God, and grow in faith.
-It begins in the Big Room of the Justin Building with worship for all 7th – 12th-graders led by youth staff, our youth-led praise band, and other youth.
-From worship, students are dismissed to Sunday School classes divided by age.
+It begins in the Framily Room of the Justin Building with donuts and lemonade every week!
+Then our students will be dismissed to Sunday School Classes by age.
 We wrap up in time for families to worship together at 11:00 am.

 9:30 – 10:30 am | Justin Youth Building

-Middle school youth (7th – 8th grade) head up to the third floor for engaging content and small groups.
+Middle School youth (7th – 8th grade) head up to the third floor for games, worship, engaging lessons, and small groups!

-High school youth (9th – 12th grade) make their way to the class of their choice (which they choose before the beginning of each semester).
+High school youth (9th – 12th grade) will worship together in our Framily Room before making their way to the class of their choice (which they choose at the beginning of each semester).
 They get two choices each semester (Terms 1 & 2) that last for six weeks and cannot make the same choice twice in a row.
 Here are the classes we are currently offering:

 We wrap up in time for families to worship together at 11:00 am.